The Devil with the Three Golden Hairs: ATU 930: The Prophecy

 According to Thompson and Tille, tale type 930 shows 4 literary redactions: Indic (the oldest), Ethiopic, Western European and Turkish.
 In European tradition, the theme appears in the Middle Ages: in Godfrey of Viterbo (12th century); in Gesta Romanorum, with the story of the king and the forester's son; and in Le dit de l'empereur Constant (13th century).

 Professor Dov Noy stated that type 930 is "well known" in Eastern Europe.

 ATU 461: Three Hairs from the Devil's Beard

 Thompson stated that the tale type appears "all over Europe" and in Asia (China).

-Willem de Blécourt registers that the tale Li sette palommelle ("The Seven Doves"), on the Pentamerone, shows as its second part the heroine's quest to a creature named Chronos, the one who can give her the answers to rescue her brothers.
+Willem de Blécourt registers that the tale Li sette palommelle ("The Seven Doves"), in the Pentamerone, shows as its second part the heroine's quest to a creature named Chronos, the one who can give her the answers to rescue her brothers.
 He states that this sequence, "The Three Questions", was "incorporated" into the tale type "in late 18th century".